The Disney Gallery: Balcony

 The Collector's Room was the only way to access the Gallery's expansive balcony.
 Guests could sit up in the Balcony and people watch as long as they want.
 In the evening, the Gallery Balcony was used as a hard-ticket seating area for the Fantasmic! river show.
 The seats included an all-you-can-eat dessert buffet with unlimited soft drinks and coffee.
-The price was very steep and usually coincides with the price of Park admission.

-The Balcony holds very distinctive evidence that the Disney brothers were going to share The Royal Suite.
-Within the wrought iron of the Balcony's barrier are the initials "WD" and "RD", for "Walt Disney" and "Roy Disney".
-The initials are so expertly crafted that they do not stand out from the rest of the ironwork.

-The balcony is the only area in the entire gallery where Walt Disney actually stood.
+Within the wrought iron of the balcony's barrier are the initials "WD" and "RD", for "Walt Disney" and "Roy Disney".
+The balcony is the only area in the entire gallery where Walt Disney stood.

 Back Hallway/Grand Entrance

 Traveling through the Collector's Room, guests would find the Back Hallway.
 This area was originally used to display collector's lithographs and other framed artwork.
 Sample Art-on-Demand pieces also hung in this area.
 In the later days of the Gallery this area was used as another exhibit room displaying artwork for viewing.

 The Back Hallway was originally the Grand Entrance to the Disney apartment.
-The door at the rear is connected to the ground floor by a nondescript flight of stairs located in a small courtyard (the Royal Courtyard is currently occupied by an extension of the Pieces of Eight shop).
+The door at the rear is connected to the ground floor by a flight of stairs located in a small courtyard.
 The marker that denotes the address of the apartment still stands.
 The staircase and back door is considered off-limits to guests.

 Blue Room/Formal Dining Room

 The room to the right of the Back Hallway was known as the Blue Room.
 The name came from the color of the wall when the Gallery first opened.
 This was the largest exhibit area until early 2007, when the room was divided in half.
 One half was given to Club 33 as storage space which was then turned into Club 33's kitchen.
 The half that remained as the Gallery was a more intimate space.
 When the Blue Room was whole, a side balcony on the far side of the room was used as a VIP seating area for Fantasmic!
-This balcony was off-limits to guests at all times, and was only reserved for special guests of The Walt Disney Company.
+This balcony was off-limits to guests at all times, and was reserved for special guests of The Walt Disney Company.

 This room would have been The Royal Suite's Formal Dining Room.
 Originally rectangular in shape, it would have accommodated a large dining room table that could have probably seated 15 - 20 guests.
 On the far side of the room was an outline for a doorway that would have led to the Club 33 kitchen.
 The Royal Suite had no real kitchen, so it was necessary for the Club's chefs to provide all the meals.